StuGo

-StuGo is an American animated television series created by Ryan Gillis.
-The series revolves around a group of gifted middle schoolers who find themselves in a mysterious island in the Caribbean inhabited by the mad scientist Dr. Lullah, who brought them there under the guise of spending time at an academic summer camp.
-A co-production between Disney Television Animation and Titmouse, Inc., StuGo premiered on Disney Channel on January 11, 2025.
+StuGo is an American animated science fiction comedy television series created by Ryan Gillis.
+The series follows a group of gifted middle schoolers who are invited to a Caribbean island by the mad scientist Dr. Lullah, under the pretense of attending a prestigious summer camp.
+A co-production between Titmouse, Inc. and Disney Television Animation, StuGo premiered on Disney Channel on January 11, 2025, and concluded on May 3, 2025.

-Despite cancellation rumors, showrunner Ryan Gillis confirmed the series is still ongoing.
+Following the conclusion of the first season, rumors began to circulate that the series had been canceled.
+Gillis confirmed that the show had neither been renewed nor canceled, noting that its future depended on its viewership on Disney+.
+However, on December 18, 2025, it was confirmed that the series had been canceled after one season.

 Premise

 Six gifted middle schoolers are invited to a mysterious island in the Caribbean for what they believe is a prestigious summer camp.
-However, they soon discover that the camp is a ruse orchestrated by Dr. Lullah, a mad scientist who lives on the island.
-Unable to leave for three months, they must navigate the island's dangerous flora and fauna, much of which has been created by Lullah.
+They soon discover, however, that the camp is a ruse orchestrated by Dr. Lullah, a mad scientist who resides on the island.
+Unable to leave for three months, the students must navigate the island's dangerous flora and fauna, much of which has been created by Lullah.